4 Steps to Prepare Your International Students to Answer Questions About Sponsorship During a Job Interview

 Hiring managers are busy, and they seldom have time for additional responsibilities – like overseeing an immigration process.
 In this case, perception also tends to exceed reality as immigration processes don’t demand a significant effort from the hiring manager.

-Respond to objections concerning effort by mentioning your immigration attorney.
-Reassure the hiring manager that the process is largely managed by the attorney, requiring minimal effort on their part.
+Instruct your students to respond to objections concerning effort by mentioning their immigration attorney.
+They need to reassure the hiring manager that the process is largely managed by the attorney, requiring minimal effort on their part.
 The manager's main role is simply to provide the necessary information to the attorney, who will take care of the application process.

 This is a type of objection that can also be easily managed by introducing an immigration attorney in the conversation.
-You can highlight that the entire process will be evaluated by your immigration attorney, so all the steps are completed legally and correctly.
+Your students can highlight that the entire process will be evaluated by their immigration attorney, so all the steps are safe for the employer, and completed legally and correctly.

-If the employer is concerned about a specific issue, find documentation that explains the reality.
-For example, if the employer doesn’t think an OPT constitutes a valid work permit, print documentation from the USCIS.gov website, and offer it as proof.
+If the employer has any other specific concerns, instruct your students to find documentation that explains the reality.
+For example, if the employer doesn’t think an OPT constitutes a valid work permit, your students can print documentation from the USCIS.gov website, and offer it as proof.

 Believe it or not, this is a frequent concern among employers.
-They think you will use their business as a trampoline to become a permanent resident and then move on to other opportunities, or you will go back to your home country.
+They think your students will use their business as a trampoline to become a permanent resident and then move on to other opportunities, or that they will go back to their home country.

 This objection can be diffused with an employment contract.
 Many companies offer financial incentives to tie their new recruits for specific periods of time.
-Be prepare to discuss your willingness to sign such a contract.
+Prepare your students to discuss their willingness to sign such a contract.

 Comments